 The answer to this question a priori depends on the choice of basis used to describe the metric.
-At a minimum, the basis $\B$ must be \textit{stably Ricci-diagonal}, since otherwise the Ricci flow equation implies that the metric acquires off-diagonal terms to first order in time.
+As indicated earlier, we are considering a basis $\B$ of Killing vector fields along a minimal geodesic (denoted by $\gamma(r)$) orthogonal to the orbits of the action of $\G$, which parameterizes the orbit space $M/\G$.
+For an affirmative answer to the above question, at a minimum, the basis $\B' = \B \cup \{\ddr\}$ must be \textit{stably Ricci-diagonal}, meaning that every metric that is diagonal in this basis, also has a Ricci tensor that is diagonal in the same basis along $\gamma$.
+Otherwise the Ricci flow equation implies that the metric acquires off-diagonal terms to first order in time.
+It is worth noting that a basis $\B' = \B \cup \{\ddr\}$ for a cohomogeneity one manifold is stably Ricci-diagonal if and only if $\B$ is a stably Ricci-diagonal basis for the principal orbit $\G/\H$ (see Proposition \ref{propn:ric_homog}).

 However, even if the basis is known to be stably Ricci-diagonal, it is not clear that the flow preserves diagonality of the metric since we cannot rule out the possibility of the metric acquiring off-diagonal components at a slower rate.
-Nevertheless, it seems natural to make the following conjecture: \begin{mainconj} Let $\B$ be a stably-Ricci diagonal basis for the cohomogeneity one manifold $(M, \G)$, and let $\g_0$ be a metric on $M$ that is diagonal with respect to $\B$.
-Then the Ricci flow evolving metric $\g(t)$ is also diagonal in the basis $\B$. \end{mainconj}
+Nevertheless, it seems natural to make the following conjecture: \begin{mainconj} Let $\B'$ be a stably Ricci-diagonal basis for the cohomogeneity one manifold $(M, \G)$, and let $\g_0$ be a metric on $M$ that is diagonal with respect to $\B'$.
+Then the Ricci flow evolving metric $\g(t)$ is also diagonal in the basis $\B'$. \end{mainconj}

 The reason this is a non-trivial question is that an affirmative answer is equivalent to the existence of solutions to a degenerate parabolic system of coupled PDEs in the space ($r$) and time ($t$) variables with overdetermined boundary conditions.
 See \cite{kr19} for a more detailed discussion on this topic.
 Thus, this question is distinct from (and more difficult than) the similar question for homogeneous metrics.
 For the analogous result in the homogeneous setting, it is sufficient that the Ricci tensor of a diagonal metric also be diagonal in the same basis, and the conclusion follows from the existence and uniqueness theorem for ODEs.